-- Governance Risks: Risks related to clarity of roles and responsibilities, decision-making and oversight, organizational structure and performance; management of disputes and conflict of interest, planning for diversity and succession of the Board and committees, retention of corporate knowledge, staying current with trends affecting (NSO). - Financial Risks: Risks related to financial monitoring and reporting, flexibility to control and direct funds, sponsorship attraction and retention, investment and management of reserve funds, protection of revenue streams, long-term financial sustainability.,.
+- of interest, planning for diversity and succession of the Board and committees, retention of corporate knowledge, staying current with trends affecting (NSO). - Financial Risks: Risks related to financial monitoring and reporting, flexibility to control and direct funds, sponsorship attraction and retention, investment and management of reserve funds, protection of revenue streams, long-term financial sustainability...